How to Conduct a Skill Gap Analysis in 2025 (+Template)

 • Encourage employees to obtain relevant cybersecurity certifications.

-• Organize regular workshops and seminars conducted by industry experts to keep employees updated on the latest cybersecurity trends and practices.
+• Organize regular workshops and seminars conducted by industry experts to keep employees updated on cybersecurity trends and practices.

 • Provide opportunities for employees to gain practical experience by working on real-life cybersecurity projects under the guidance of senior staff.